Latex - pros and cons

 Talalay latex has a high support factor of about 3 and Dunlop is even higher in the range of 4 so between them they offer a range of flexibility and qualities that other foams cannot duplicate (most other foams are less than 3).
 This means that in certain constructions where a softer middle layer is desirable to "help" a thinner comfort layer form a pressure relieving cradle while at the same time becoming firm with deeper compression, they are both a very desirable material.
 Because of this support factor and its ability to conform to the shape of the body (point elasticity), it is unique in the world of foam.
 While in the highest quality (and cost) versions, HR polyfoam may approach the support factor of Talalay (with less of its other qualities), they are not yet at an equal level.

 The feel of the two latex production methods is also different with the denser Dunlop feeling less lively or "springy", blended Talalay being more springy, and NR Talalay being the most elastic and lively yet.
 The difference is a matter of preference in feel rather than a difference of "better or worse".
 Because of it's simpler method of manufacture, Dunlop is also less expensive than Talalay and the 100% natural version is comparable in price to blended Talalay.
 Natural talalay is more expensive than both.

-It's down side of course is that it is also the most expensive of the commonly used types of foam however with some shopping around and with the help of the forum and the sources on this website ... latex can be purchased for far less than the so called latex mattresses that are sold by many major manufacturers.
+It's down side of course is that it can also be more costly than other types of foam however with some shopping around and with the help of the forum and the sources on this website ... latex can be purchased for far less than the so called latex mattresses that are sold by many major manufacturers.
 In queen size ... you will begin to see some latex core mattresses with the most "basic" features in the range of $1000 and up and mattresses with synthetic latex or latex comfort layers and polyfoam or even innerspring cores for even less.